 About the Author

 Geneviève Nedder is the director and founder of Body Fundamentals, Inc., a Pilates & Wellness business founded in 1996.
 She is a certified Perfect Health Lifestyle educator, trained by Dr. Deepak Chopra and his team, and an Ayurvedic Consultant and Counselor.
 She consults clients of all ages to live an optimal lifestyle through holistic health, meditation, and movement.
-She teaches one-on-one, group classes, and employee wellbeing programs in person and online.
-This year she celebrates her 29th anniversary of practicing and teaching Pilates.
+She teaches 1:1, group classes, and employee wellbeing programs in person and online.
+This year she celebrates her 30th anniversary of practicing and teaching Pilates.
 In addition to specialized and comprehensive Pilates certifications, Geneviève is a Chopra Health Educator.